What is it?

 Rules for Submission

-2. The contestant’s name shall appear in the upper right-hand corner of every page submitted, except for the first page (see Rule #1, above)
+2. The contestant’s name shall appear in the upper right-hand corner of every page submitted, except for the first page.

-3. The name of the Latin teacher and the name of the school shall not appear anywhere except on the first page of the entry, as prescribed in Rule #1, above.
+3. The name of the Latin teacher and the name of the school shall not appear anywhere except on the first page of the entry.

-4. Contestants may write only on the subject specified for the level of Latin in which they are enrolled.
-The limitations of the number of words for each subject should be carefully observed.
+4. The limitations of the number of words for each subject should be carefully observed.

 7. The names of the winners in each competition and of those receiving honorable mention will be announced at the spring meeting of the Classical Association of Virginia.